 A Foundation Of Commitment

 The Steel Technologies Foundation, a non-profit organization, was established in 2004 to support charitable activities in the communities where Steel Technologies employees and customers of Steel Technologies live and work.
 The Foundation is generously funded by Steel Technologies and its employees and relies on its contributors to recommend the most appropriate and effective use of Foundation resources.
-Since 2004, the Foundation has donated over $500,000 to worthy causes.
+Since 2004, the Foundation has donated to Supporting Heroes, Boy Scouts of America and several other worthy causes.
 The Foundation does not accept donation requests from outside of the Company.

 The Ten Principals are as follows: